agile-lab-dev/sparksearchengine/README.md

 # SearchableRDD for Apache Spark
 #### Big Data search with Spark and Lucene

-**spark-search** is a library for [Apache Spark](http://spark.apache.org/) that allows you to easily index and search your Spark datasets with similar functionality to that of a dedicated search engine like Elasticsearch or Solr.
+**spark-search** is an open source library for [Apache Spark](http://spark.apache.org/) that allows you to easily index and search your Spark datasets with similar functionality to that of a dedicated search engine like Elasticsearch or Solr.

+With spark-search you can leverage information retrieval functionality to analyze and explore you Spark datasets without having to setup an external search engine, lowering the effort needed.
+Without external systems there are no deployment, administration or resource costs associated with them; everything needed for information retrieval is handled inside your Spark application.

+Unstructured information like text is easy to leverage by using the standard query types for full-text search; filters for efficient interrogations are provided for non-textual data types.
+Queries and filters can be mixed together to express complex information retrieval needs.

+With a transparent integration with Spark's `RDD`s and a domain specific language for queries and filters the effort needed to leverage information retrieval from Spark is brought to a minimum.

 ## Setup